+NRPA's Commit to Health campaign supports the goals of improving healthy food access, reducing obesity and chronic disease, and fostering social supports.
 You can make a difference in your community!
-Pledge to Commit to Health at your park and recreation sites and join the national movement to create healthier out-of-school time (OST) programs!
+Register your park and recreation sites as Commit to Health sites and join the national movement to create healthier out-of-school time programs.

-The HEPA standards were created by a national coalition of out-of-school time leaders to create evidence-based, practical values that foster the best possible nutrition and physical activity outcomes for children in grades K-12 attending out-of-school time programs.
+The Healthy Eating Physical Activity (HEPA) standards were created by a national coalition of out-of-school time leaders to create evidence-based, practical values that foster the best possible nutrition and physical activity outcomes for children in grades K-12 attending out-of-school time programs.

 Explore healthy fruits, vegetables and other food groups each month with the Commit to Health: Foods of the Month nutrition literacy curriculum!
 The curriculum is specifically designed for park and recreation agencies and all materials are free and downloadable.